 This is a different memoir because it focuses not on the road to sobriety, but on what happens with your life now that you’ve done the thing that once seemed impossible.

 Rebecca Weller was in a weird state of denial.
 She is a health coach, after all, so she knows better than anyone that she had to quit her increasingly dysfunctional relationship with alcohol.
 The problem was that she was also terrified of what this would mean.
 At 39, would she become a bore and be completely unable to socialize?

 She decides to try anyway and becomes the subject of her very own three-month sobriety experiment.
 Ultimately, this journey of self-discovery shows her that a little (even if hard) change is sometimes necessary to get what you truly want in life.

 28. Ballad of a Sober Man: An ER Doctor’s Journey of Recovery by J.D.
 Remy

 There are certain jobs that are simply more difficult; being an Emergency Room physician is certainly one of them.
 This may be why so many ER doctors get burned out or deal with addiction issues.
 For Dr. Remy, his job meant waking up one morning to find himself in rehab for alcohol use disorder.

 This is a raw and realistic journey of one man’s difficult journey through recovery as he interacts with an eclectic cast of characters, finds romance after losing his marriage during his active drinking days, and battles a global pandemic.

 29. Lit: A Memoir by Mary Karr

 This is the book for you if you’re looking for masterful prose and an important message.
-More than just a tale of addiction to recovery, this is Karr’s tory about the necessity of faith and love along the journey.
+More than just a tale of addiction to recovery, this is Karr’s story about the necessity of faith and love along the journey.